Some veterans want a cease-fire in Gaza

 As some veterans have called for a cease-fire in the war, they have met heavy resistance from many lawmakers on Capitol Hill.

-Also on Thursday, protestors with the group About Face: Veterans Against the War were arrested at the Capitol calling for a cease-fire.
+Also on Thursday, protesters with the group About Face: Veterans Against the War were arrested at the Capitol calling for a cease-fire.

 Veterans who sat in @SenGillibrand's office demanding #ceasefirenow have been arrested on the eve of #VeteransDay. https://t.co/KEJH9qyohG— About Face: Veterans Against the War (@VetsAboutFace) November 9, 2023

-"Veterans Day weekend is often difficult, oftentimes because it's just filled with platitudes where there is a ritualized, almost religious-type obligation to thank veterans for their service in this country without really inquiring into what that service entailed," said Matthew Hoh, a retired Marine Corps captain and State Department officer.
+"Veterans Day weekend is often difficult, oftentimes because it's just filled with platitudes where there is a ritualized, almost religious-type obligation to thank veterans for their service in this country without really inquiring into what that service entailed," said Matthew Hoh, a retired Marine Corps captain and State Department officer who is associate director of Eisenhower Media Network.

 Hoh participated in the U.S. wars in Iraq and Afghanistan — a role he says he regrets.
 Watching the violence unfold in Gaza, he said, reminds him of those wars.